nwright-nz/Idol.NET/README.md

 Create Text Index :	Creates a text index.

+Add Store :	Adds a user store.

+Add User :	Adds a user to an existing user store

 To get further info on any of these, please see https://www.idolondemand.com/developer/apis

 Further API calls will be added gradually.